Vikhyanth/AdvancedDataPipelineAutomation/README.md

-Stock Market Dashboard
+MarketStack Dashboard
 -------------------------------

 **Project Overview**
 --------------------

 This project is an interactive **Stock Market Dashboard** built using **Streamlit**.
-It fetches stock market data from the **Marketstack API**, processes it, and provides visual insights such as closing prices, trading volumes, and more.
-The dashboard allows users to analyze stock performance over time and supports customization through user inputs.
+It fetches stock market data from the **Marketstack API**, processes it, and provides visual insights such as closing prices, trading volumes, etc. The dashboard allows users to analyze stock performance over time and supports customization through user inputs.

 **Features**
 ------------